See some commonly asked questions below.

 Please view the transportation section of our Family Handbook for specific details about travel to/from camp.

 - How will Beyond Akeela interact with the community and Franklin Pierce staff?

 Camp operates on a college campus that will have other summer camps present simultaneously, and allows its employees to commute to and from campus.
 Franklin Pierce University has successfully navigated having over 1000 students on campus throughout the fall and spring semesters, and will implement similar protocols to keep our community safe and healthy.
-There will be minimal interaction with other groups on campus along with employees of Franklin Pierce at various times, and we will maintain appropriate physical distancing and masking protocols in those environments.
+There will be minimal interaction with other groups on campus.
+There will be interaction with employees of Franklin Pierce at various times, and we will maintain appropriate physical distancing and masking protocols in those environments.

 - Will campers and staff be required to wear masks?

 As of now, in order to contain possible exposure and spread of COVID-19, Franklin Pierce University requires that appropriate face masks are worn while we are on campus.
 We and the University require face masks that cover both the nose and mouth.
 The exceptions are when campers and staff are eating, brushing teeth/showering, in their rooms, or swimming at the lake.

 During off-campus trips when we are interacting with the surrounding community, campers and staff will be required to wear masks.
 In instances when we are off-campus and not interacting with community members, campers and staff will not be required to wear masks when they are with their cohort, or outdoors and physically distant from other cohorts.